top of page

 Physiological Triggers: Sleep, Hormones, Stimulants, and Illness

-Hormonal fluctuations (in estrogen, progesterone, testosterone, and thyroid hormones) influence how the brain processes stress signals.
-Specific hormonal phases, including premenstrual windows, perimenopause, postpartum periods, and thyroid dysfunction, can lower the threshold for panic by destabilizing the nervous system's stress regulation system.
-Many people first develop panic attacks during a significant hormonal transition and do not connect the timing.
+• Hormonal fluctuations in estrogen, progesterone, testosterone, and thyroid hormones change how the brain processes stress signals.
+Specific phases, including premenstrual windows, perimenopause, postpartum periods, and thyroid dysfunction, can lower the threshold for panic.
+Many people first develop panic attacks during a significant hormonal transition and never connect the timing.

 Psychological and Relational Triggers